 Perennial plants have deeper root systems that enable them to survive periods of drought from one season to the next.
-Some perennials, like butterfly weed and false indigo, have tap roots that extend many inches into the soil, in effect tapping into water reserves during periods without rainfall.
+Some perennials, like butterfly weed and false indigo, have taproots that extend many inches into the soil, in effect tapping into water reserves during periods without rainfall.
 The best time to water perennial plants is once or twice a week, slowly and deeply so that the water does not run off before it has time to soak into the soil.
-A rain gauge can be helpful; many plants thrive on about an inch of water per week.

-There's no such thing as a drought tolerant vegetable plant.
-Neglecting to irrigate your vegetable garden can lead to blossom drop, stunted vegetables, or even plant death.
-Vegetables plants that need extra water during heatwaves include cauliflower, celery, cucumbers, peppers, radishes, and squash.
+Dry vegetable gardens can lead to blossom drop, stunted vegetables, or even plant death.
+Vegetable gardens need deep watering at least two to three times a week and best in the mornings to keep the soil moist.
+Vegetable plants that may need extra water during heatwaves include cauliflower, celery, cucumbers, peppers, radishes, and squash.
 These plants demand consistently moist soil to produce the best crop.
-Use drip irrigation, or place a hose at the base of your plants to avoid wetting leaves.
+Use drip irrigation, or place a soaker hose at the base of your plants to avoid wetting leaves.
 If you must rely on sprinklers, water early in the morning to allow the sun to dry the foliage.

 Trees and Shrubs